Can a dentist pull an infected tooth?

 If the swelling is just localized.

-Isolated, well-defined areas of swelling may not pose much of an obstacle to numbing up your tooth and gums for your extraction.
-Your dentist just needs to come up with a way to numb up the applicable nerves at a point before they enter the affected tissues.
+Localized swelling (isolated, well-defined areas of swelling) may not pose much of an obstacle to numbing your tooth and gums up for your extraction.
+Your dentist just needs to use a technique that numbs up the applicable nerves at a point before they enter the affected (inflamed/swollen) tissues.

 ▲ Section references – Fragiskos

-The presence of diffuse and/or extensive swelling can complicate this process.
+Tissue swelling that’s more diffuse and/or more extensive in nature may limit the dentist’s options when seeking numbing alternatives.
 And if so, it may be that the patient’s infection must be managed (see below) before achieving adequate anesthesia is possible and their extraction process can be performed.

-Proof that it’s usually possible to adequately numb up infected teeth.
+Proof that it’s usually possible to numb up infected teeth even if swelling is present.

 While doing research for this page, we ran across a study by Martis (1975) that evaluated 1,376 tooth extractions performed in the presence of acute infection.
-327 of these teeth (almost one-fourth) even had a coexisting “fascial space abscess” (as an example, the kind of tooth swelling that would be noticeable in a person’s face).
+327 of these teeth (almost one-fourth) even had a coexisting “fascial space abscess” (this includes the kind of tooth swelling that would be noticeable in a person’s face).

 The paper’s “materials and methods” section, as more or less a side note, mentioned that “all patients were anesthetized with mandibular block for the mandibular (lower) teeth and local infiltration for the maxillary (upper) teeth.”

-c) Concerns about the extraction of infected teeth spreading infection.
+c) Concerns that pulling infected teeth can spread infection.

-Generally, for routine, uninvolved cases involving healthy people, the belief that pulling an infected tooth will lead to the spread of infection does not pose a significant concern and therefore does not constitute a reason to not go ahead and extract the patient’s infected tooth immediately.
+Generally, for routine, uninvolved cases involving healthy people, the belief that pulling an infected tooth will lead to the spread of infection does not pose a significant concern and therefore does not constitute a reason to not go ahead and extract the patient’s infected tooth immediately (same day/first office visit).

 Historic opinion.

-Most sources (textbooks, scientific papers, etc…) that discuss this issue explain how the opinion of the dental community has vacillated over the last 100 years.
+Most sources (textbooks, scientific papers, etc…) that discuss the issue of infected tooth extractions spreading infection explain how the consensus of the dental community has wavered over the past 100 years.

-Fortunately, nowadays, current practices are more likely guided by empirical findings from research studies.
+Fortunately, nowadays, current practices are more likely to be guided by evidence from research studies.
 And they show that the removal of an infected tooth does not pose a significant risk of spreading infection.

-The following sections explain various protocols that are typically used when extracting infected teeth and managing their accompanying infection/swelling.
+The following sections outline different treatment protocols dentists use when extracting infected teeth and managing their accompanying infection/swelling.

-1) When removing an infected tooth, does the patient need to be placed on antibiotics first?
+1) When pulling an infected tooth, does the patient need to be placed on antibiotics first?

 ▲ Section references – Hupp